 How does the fellow participate on the board?
 What happens when the board needs to go into executive session?

-The exact ways in which the fellow participates on your board is up to the nonprofit, its board of directors and the fellow.
-Ideally, and in fact most often, the fellow is treated like every other board member (except they are not officially on the board and therefore do not vote and are not asked to “give, get or get off”).
+The exact ways in which the fellow participates on the board is up to the nonprofit, its board of directors and the fellow.
+Ideally, and in fact most often, the fellow is treated like every other board member (except they are not officially on the board, and therefore, do not vote and are not asked to contribute financially).
 Board fellows sit at the board table and contribute to discussions.
-Most, if not all, organizations include board fellows in executive sessions, requesting and expecting that the fellow observe the same standards of confidentiality as official board members.
+Most, if not all, organizations include board fellows in executive sessions with the expectation that they will observe the same standards of confidentiality as other board members.

 Should the fellow participate on a board committee as well?